Skip to main content

 The core of this investigation centers on insulin sensitivity.
 Insulin’s primary role is to help your cells absorb glucose from the bloodstream for energy.
 In a state of insulin resistance, your cells become less responsive to insulin’s signal.

 The pancreas compensates by producing more and more insulin to get the job done, leading to high levels of circulating insulin (hyperinsulinemia).
 This elevated insulin level is a powerful metabolic disruptor, contributing to inflammation and directly interfering with ovarian function and endometrial health.
-Improving is therefore a primary target of any pre-IVF lifestyle protocol.
+Improving insulin sensitivity is therefore a primary target of any pre-IVF lifestyle protocol.

 What Lab Tests Provide a Clearer Picture of My Metabolic Progress?